syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Number-Formatting.md

 ---
 layout: post
 title: Number Formatting in Syncfusion® NumericTextBox for Xamarin.Android
-description: Learn how to format string, enable parser mode and percent display mode for syncfusion® NumericTextBox control.
+description: Learn how to format strings, enable parser mode, and percent display mode for Syncfusion® NumericTextBox control.
 platform: Xamarin.Android
 control: NumericTextBox
 documentation: ug
 ---

-# Number formatting and group separator
+# Number Formatting and Group Separator

-The Values of the SfNumericTextBox can be configured to display different formats like currency format, percent format etc.
+The values of the SfNumericTextBox can be configured to display different formats like currency format, percent format, etc.

 ## Format String

 The `FormatString` property determines the format specifier by which the display text has to be formatted.

 N> The control displays the formatted text on lost focus.
-Default Value of `FormatString` is "n".
+The default value of `FormatString` is "n".

 ### Display Currency Notation